-TcPO2 was measured by the use of using a TCM400 transcutaneous monitor (RadioMeter, city, California, USA).
+TcPO2 was measured using a TCM400 transcutaneous monitor (RadioMeter, Brea,California, USA).
 Measurement was done at the dorsum of the foot between the 1st and 2nd metatarsal heads in our foot clinic in a room with standardized temperature with the patient lying supine for approximately 40 minutes.